atakansarioglu/bigbug/README.md

 Fortunately, BigBug comes to help!
 You can tell many things only by sending 2-letter codes and BigBug translates into human language.

 ## **How Can BigBug Help You?**
-BigBug is a tool for displaying comprehensive debug messages on PC by sending only 2 letters (plus newline '\n') from microcontroller via serial port (uart).
+BigBug is a tool for displaying comprehensive debug messages on PC by sending only 2 letters (plus newline `\n`) from microcontroller via serial port (UART).
 The messages are interpreted on the PC and decoded using a lookup table that is obtained directly from your project source code.
 The biggest benefit is keeping the mcu busy for the real tasks rather than spending time for printing debug messages.

 Consider the example:
 ~~~~c